nathancunn/nathancunn.github.io/_posts/2018-11-09-foldable-phones.md

 what we expect of our phones.
 But then, so is folding the damn thing up.

-If we go back to wanting our phone and our tablet to share an aspect ratio, can we find a suitable ratio such that the addition to bezels is minimised?
+If we go back to wanting our phone and our tablet to share an aspect ratio, can we find a suitable ratio such that the added bezels are minimised?

-Below I've looked at how much of the phone front we'd have to devote to a bezel if both screens are to share an aspect ratio, assuming the tablet side is always bezel-free:
+Below I've looked at how much of the phone front real estate we'd have to devote to a bezel if both screens are to share an aspect ratio, assuming the tablet side is always bezel-free:

 <center>
 <img src="../figure/source/folding_phones/ratios.svg" style="width:100%" />
 </center>

-Clearly there are definitely better choices than 2:1 (or 18:9), with the value allowing for a totally bezel-free foldable phone  at some value between 1 and 2.
+Clearly there are definitely better choices than 2:1 (or 18:9), with a value allowing for a totally bezel-free foldable phone  at some value between 1 and 2.

 Discovering this value is actually quite simple, we just want to